Find out why we are experts in finger, hand and arm prosthetics!

-For many prosthesis wearers, it is primarily important that the prosthesis restores their body image as realistically and discreetly as possible.
+For many prosthesis wearers, having a prosthesis that restores their body image as realistically and discreetly as possible is of utmost importance.

-If it is desired that the prosthesis looks realistically like its opposite side, we use a cosmetic made of HTV silicone.
-The shape, color and surface structure of the skin can be reproduced deceptively realistically with this material.
-Even fingernails are custom-made by hand.
-Of course, these imitations made of acrylic can also be painted with nail polish.
+If the patient wants their prosthesis to realistically resemble their other arm, we make a cosmetic device made of HTV silicone.
+With this material, the shape, color and surface structure of the skin can be reproduced to accurately and realistically resemble the desired characteristics.
+Even the fingernails, which are custom-made from an Acrylic material, can be painted with nail polish.

 In addition to cosmetics made of HTV silicone, PVC gloves (industrially prefabricated gloves) are also available in forearm / upper arm and shoulder treatments.

 The term “passive” should not be associated with the notion of "non-functional".
 On the contrary, a passive prosthesis can be used to perform everyday bi-manual activities, such as holding and moving objects.
 However, no joints are built into the prosthesis that could be actively moved.

 Myoelectric prostheses are highly functional and especially suitable for active users who want to live their lives as independently as possible.
 These prostheses are powered by electrical energy.

 The electronic hand of the microprocessor-controlled high-tech prosthesis is controlled muscularly (= "myo"): With every contraction of the muscle, a minimal electrical voltage is generated on the skin.
 Electrodes positioned in the prosthesis shaft detect these muscle tensions and transmit them as control signals to the electronics of the prosthesis.
 Here the signals are converted into hand movements.